Sl8my/Spotify-Room-API/README.md

 # Spotify-Room-API
 Full-Stack project using React, Django and the Spotify API.

-Create a room, share the code with your friend and let them decide the music.
+Create a room, share the code with your friends and let them decide the music.
+If you want to...

 ![](https://github.com/Sl8my/Spotify-Room-API/blob/master/Spotify-Room-GIF.gif)